"...stories birling through my mind..."

 She would say to me, ‘You mean you can’t spell that, Angeline.’

-I felt right and sorry for the starving weans in Africa.
+I felt right and sorry for the hungry weans in Africa.

 There was a brae on the way up to Moyle Primary School.
 It was for the weans from the 'Fectory.'
 The Fectory was a place that used to have a factory and the brae was the steepest brae in the universe.
 Beside the brae, there was a spooky graveyard.
 It had grey stones and twisted trees and a big, wide wall that was covered in spiders.